legendary-bro/Better-Pokecord/README.md

 Head over to the [releases page](https://github.com/eddhuh/Better-Pokecord/releases) and download the latest release.

 You can clone/download directly from the master branch if you'd like.
 But you will not get an .exe file should you need one, and I will not be providing support for any features committed to the master branch that are not yet in a release.

+### 0.5 Donate

+Better Pokecord is free for all public and commercial use so long as you adhere to the terms & conditions laid out in the [GPL-3.0](https://github.com/eddhuh/Better-Pokecord/blob/master/LICENSE.txt) license.
+But if you're feeling generous you can send a donation to me via my [Paypal link](https://www.paypal.me/CNichols0205).

+**Donating does not give you any kind of reward or new features.
+All you will get for this is a silent thank you from me.
+Want to be clear about this.**

 ### 0.4 Use this script at your own risk